mlandis/phyddle/docs/source/workspace.rst

 .. code-block:: shell

-    new.1.tre               # input:             initial tree
+    new.0.tre                   # input:             initial tree
-    new.1.dat.nex           # input:             character data
+    new.0.dat.csv               # input:             character data
-    new.1.known_params.csv  # input:             params for aux. data (optional) new.1.extant.tre        # intermediate:      pruned tree
+    new.0.labels.csv            # input:             contains known parameters (optional) new.0.extant.tre            # intermediate:      pruned tree
-    new.1.phy_data.csv      # intermediate:      CPV+S tensor data
+    new.0.phy_data.csv          # intermediate:      CPV+S tensor data
-    new.1.aux_data.csv      # intermediate:      aux. data tensor data new.1.info.csv          # intermediate:      formatting info
+    new.0.aux_data.csv          # intermediate:      aux. data tensor data new.0.info.csv              # intermediate:      formatting info
-    new.1.network_nt200.est_labels.csv  # output: estimates
+    new.0.emp_est_labels.csv    # output:            empirical label estimates for new.0
+    new.0.test_est.labels.csv   # output:            label estimates for test simulations new.0.test_true.labels.csv  # output:            true label values for test simulations

 All files have previously been explained in the ``simulate``, ``format``, or ``train`` workspace sections, except for two.

-The ``known_params.csv`` file is optional, and is used to provide "known" data-generating parameter values to the network for training, as part of the auxiliary dataset.
+The ``labels.csv`` file is optional, and is used to provide "known" data-generating parameter values to the network for training, as part of the auxiliary dataset.
 If provided, it contains a row of names for known parameters followed by a row of respective values.
+Only parameters that match entries in the `param_data` setting are used.

-The ``est_labels.csv`` file reports the point estimates and lower and upper CPI estimates for all targetted parameters.
+The ``emp_est_labels.csv`` file reports the point estimates and lower and upper CPI estimates for all targetted parameters.
 Estimates for parameters appear across columns, where columns are grouped first by label (e.g. parameter) and then statistic (e.g. value, lower-bound, upper-bound).
 For example: